5 steps to streamline DevOps with data and reporting

-DevOps is critical to the integration of software development processes within IT Teams.
+DevOps is critical to the integration of software development processes within the IT teams.
 It strives to enable organizations to release tools, algorithms, and software products more quickly and more reliably by creating a common culture that brings together people, processes, and technology.

 The people, processes, technology (and in particular data) have a critical role in the success of your DevOps implementation & practices, which is why Neal has created our DevOps Accelerator.